 Sudden Cardiac Arrest (SCA) often happens without warning, and when it happens, it is often devastating.
 It can happen to anyone, anywhere and at any time.
 SCA can strike regardless of age, race or gender, affecting all ages from infants to seniors.

 In the event of SCA, time is critical.
 An American Heart Association study showed that for every minute defibrillation is delayed, the victim’s chance of survival decreases by seven to ten percent.
-After 10 minutes, typical SCA survival rates drop to zero.
+After 10 minutes, typical SCA survival rates could potentially drop to zero without any intervention.
 With ambulance response rates typically beyond the 10-minute target, the most likely lifesaving scenario remains in the hands of bystanders.

 For more information, on SCA, and how an AED can increase the likelihood of survival, please take a look at these videos: